kelivnjudha/Big-O-JS/README.md

 array[6]; // value 7 'Omicron' worst case (known as Big-O)

 ```
-`omega` is represent as the best case.
+- `omega` is represent as the best case.
+- `theta` is represent as average case.
+- `Omicron` is represent as worst case.

 # 1. 0(n) Operation